heiskr/use-a-password-manager/index.md

 ---

 <small>Updated 2019-09-11.
 This is not legal advice.
-This page is provided "as is" -- no warranties of any kind including merchantability, fitness for a particular purpose, and noninfringement.
+This page is provided "as is".
+No warranties of any kind including merchantability, fitness for a particular purpose, and noninfringement.
 See <https://unlicense.org/>.</small>